leotiger/lingua-forge/README.md

 Uses the **Quality** model tier (default: `claude-sonnet-4-6`, temperature 0.6).

+#### Dedicated overlay

+After generation completes the result opens in a full-screen single-column overlay — not the side-by-side diff modal used for translation, since there is no "before" version to compare against.
+The overlay shows a rendered HTML preview of the generated markup with basic Gutenberg typography applied so headings, lists, and blockquotes look close to their final on-screen appearance.

+Footer actions: **Cancel** (discard and close), **Copy markup** (copies raw block markup to the clipboard for manual paste), **Apply to Editor** (writes the content directly to the post and closes — no diff step).

+#### Iterative refinement

+The overlay includes a **Refine** section below the preview.
+After reviewing the initial draft, write additional instructions in the text field and click **Refine**:

+- The request is sent back to the same API endpoint with the full previous draft included as an assistant turn in the conversation.
+- The model receives a four-message thread — `system → user (original prompt) → assistant (previous draft) → user (refine instructions)` — and rewrites from that context rather than starting from scratch.
+- The overlay updates in place with the new draft.
+Each iteration appends `· Refinement #1`, `· Refinement #2`, etc. to the header meta line so you can track how many passes have run.
+- Refinements can be repeated any number of times.
+Each pass replaces the preview with the latest draft.
+- Refinements are never written to the result cache, so re-clicking Generate from the metabox always returns the original cached generation, not a refinement.

+**Apply to Editor** at any point writes the current draft — whether the initial generation or any refinement — directly to the post.

 **Content Generator limits** — configurable from **Settings → Lingua Forge AI → Content Generator**:

 | Setting | Default | Description |